Agile Release Train

 Agile teams are critical elements of Agile Release Trains.
 They embrace the Agile Manifesto and implement various Agile methods for their work (for example, Kanban, Scrum, or XP).
 They are stable, cross-functional, and autonomous.

-In order to maintain the sustainability and stability of the train, most people included in the ART are dedicated to it full-time.
+To maintain the sustainability and stability of the train, most people included in the ART are dedicated to it full-time.

 Face-to-face PI planning